michaelyang/fullyfirm/src/pages/recipes/okonomiyaki.md

 heading: Okonomiyaki (Japanese Cabbage Pancake)
 cover_image: /img/okonomiyaki.jpg
 description: >-
-  Okonomi means "how you want it".
+  Okonomi means "how you want it."
 This is just how I like my okonomiyaki.
 You can add whatever you'd like once you get the base down.
 I use an 8-inch pan to make it personal-sized.
 Feel free to use larger pans, but cooking time will have to increase.
 tags:
   - Japanese
 ingredients: